-- The higher resolution of 720p (HD) is available to users on the Premium Plan, or for a one-off fee.
+- The higher resolution of 720p (HD) is available to users on the Creator Plan and above, or for a one-off fee.

-- The highest resolution of 1080p (Full HD) is available to users of the Business Plan, or for a one-off fee.
+- The highest resolution of 1080p (Full HD) is available to users of the Business and Business Platinum Plans, or for a one-off fee.

 One-off payments will only be charged once the video exports successfully (so if the export is cancelled or fails, you won't be charged).

 NOTE: higher resolutions will take longer to export.

 NOTE: if you've used stock video or audio files in a project and you're on a free plan, you will see a popup reminding you that your video will have watermarks on these assets unless you purchase them individually.
 You can choose to upgrade to a Create Plan that includes access to stock assets, pay a one-off fee, or export the video with watermarks.

 The video will start exporting and you will see a progress bar with a percentage indicator: